ArcBlock/abtnode-docs/src/introduction/abtnode-overview/index.md

   - 'abtnode'
 ---

-Following the steps above, we have completed the acquisition, installation, configuration, and operation of ABT Node.
+If you have followed along, have completed the acquisition, installation, configuration, and operation of ABT Node.
 Now let's take a look at the functions of ABT Node in general.

 ## Dashboard